Modelica Assignment

 3. Controller Model Creation

-4. Controller Model Tuning
+4. PID Controller Tuning

 Each part is aligned with one of the learning goals